 Electronic Medical Records Software commonly known as EMR software is designed to cater to clinical and non-clinical workflows of healthcare Institutes.
-EMR software are the modern way of record-keeping in a clinical setting.
+EMR software is the modern way of record-keeping in a clinical setting.
 The software helps you store medical records online and eliminates the use of extensive labor and paperwork.
 It can store a plethora of information regarding multiple patients.
-The information could include patients’ medical history, demographics, lab reports and much more.
+The information could include patients’ medical history, demographics, lab reports, and much more.

 Allergies are caused by the hypersensitivity of one’s immune system to elements in the environment surrounding it.
-Allergic diseases range from a mild discomfort to being fatal to one’s health if they are not catered to in a timely manner.
+Allergic diseases range from mild discomfort to being fatal to one’s health if they are not catered to in a timely manner.

 The Electronic Health Records Software (EHR) specifically designed to cater to specialties regarding Allergy and Immunology include features that are directly related to these fields and the software includes features that would assist in providing healthcare professionals in providing exceptional healthcare.
-Some of the key features included are treatment plans, pulmonary tests, lab integration, electronic prescriptions, patient progress forms, immunizations, antigen profiles and much more.
+Some of the key features included are treatment plans, pulmonary tests, lab integration, electronic prescriptions, patient progress forms, immunizations, antigen profiles, and much more.

 Buyers need to take their decision patiently and sensibly having some understanding of what each type of EMR software is offering.
 Allergy & Immunology software include:

 Templates – Pre-designed SOAP note templates help users to save time and work efficiently.
 The software includes a large number of reports and forms that are integral for Allergy and Immunology practitioners.
-Specialty specific EMR systems enable practitioners to diagnose symptoms easily.
+Specialty-specific EMR systems enable practitioners to diagnose symptoms easily.
 Some templates included are:

 ICD/CPT Coding – Practitioners are provided with codes that are specific to the specialty for ease of billing.